joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/04/22/us/politics/22reuters-usa-election-battlegrounds-exclusive.html?searchResultPosition=4

 **The Fear of Coronavirus and Flu Colliding in the Fall**\
-`Even as the president downplays possibility, the C.D.C. chief and other experts warn of a dual challenge.`\
+`Even as the president plays down that possibility, the C.D.C. chief and other experts warn of a dual challenge.`\
 https://nytimes.com/2020/04/22/health/coronavirus-flu-second-wave.html?searchResultPosition=5

 **Whitney Houston's Life to Be Made Into Feature Film**\